localvoid/ivi/README.md

 used everywhere in the code.
 All frequently accessed data structures always using the same shape, almost all call sites in the code are [monomorphic](https://mrale.ph/blog/2015/01/11/whats-up-with-monomorphism.html).
 Frequently used DOM attributes are stored directly on the Virtual DOM nodes.

-Virtual DOM nodes are storing children nodes in a circular linked lists instead of the traditional approach with arrays.
-With circular linked lists, passing children as props to components or simple functions doesn't require any memory copies, children normalization and imlicit key assignment is super cheap, there are less special cases in the children reconciliation algorithm.

 Children reconciliation algorithm is using pre-processing optimizations to improve performance for the most common use cases.
 To find the minimum number of DOM operations when nodes are rearranged it is using a